travis-ci/travis.rb/README.md

-        -p, --print-key                  print (possibly generated) key and iv -w, --decrypt-to PATH            where to write the decrypted file to on the Travis CI VM -a, --add [STAGE]                automatically add command to .travis.yml (default stage is before_install) -C, --[no-]confirm               when used with '-a', confirm overwrite of '.travis.yml' (default: true)
+        -p, --print-key                  print (possibly generated) key and iv -w, --decrypt-to PATH            where to write the decrypted file to on the Travis CI VM -a, --add [STAGE]                automatically add command to .travis.yml (default stage is before_install)

 This command will encrypt a file for you using a symmetric encryption (AES-256), and it will store the secret in a [secure variable](#env).
 It will output the command you can use in your build script to decrypt the file.